 Festivals, fashion, fine wines or fishing - whatever tickles your fancy.
 At A2A, we are here to arrange the perfect trip dedicated to what you enjoy most.

-Small GroupsAt A2A Journeys we specialize in fully bespoke trips to suit individual travellers, be that a solo traveller, couple, family or a group of friends.
-From multigenerational family trips, to global leadership organisations such as YPO we have also arranged many tailormade small group trips, centered around shared values, milestone events and designed to suit specific interests.
+Small GroupsAt A2A Journeys, we specialise in fully bespoke trips to suit individual travellers, whether it be a solo traveller, couple, family or a group of friends.
+From multigenerational family trips, to global leadership organisations such as YPO, we have also arranged many tailor-made small group trips, centred around shared values, milestone events and designed to suit specific interests.
 To keep these trips exclusive, we can advise on the best properties to commandeer or boats to charter based on your group size.

-We can arrange lunches or dinners at private estates, viewings of private art collections, private charter flights, cooking courses with renowned chefs, the list goes on.
-Small group travel can make some of the most exclusive experiences accessible and affordable.
+We can arrange lunches or dinners at private estates, viewings of private art collections, private charter flights, cooking courses with renowned chefs - the list goes on.
+Travelling in a small group can make some of the most exclusive experiences accessible and affordable.
 From a boys’ fishing trip in Patagonia to female bonding on an art and architecture tour through Mexico, you name it and we can arrange.
-For special interest group itineraries, a number of 8-12 participants is the ideal size and can work really well.
+For special interest group itineraries, a number of 8-12 participants is the ideal size that works best.